 This is the case when what you did really hurt your partner so they need time to heal and learn to trust you again.
 These situations call for more than just flashy acts or sweet little gestures.
 They call for real commitment and consistent action to remedy your wrongdoing.

-Use these 17 ways to say you’re sorry to your partner the next time you see the need to apologize.
+Use these ways to learn how to apologize to someone you love.
 We hope these tips help you get your partner to forgive you for what you’ve done.
 Good luck!

 Liked what you just read?
 Follow us on Instagram Facebook Twitter Pinterest and we promise, we’ll be your lucky charm to a beautiful love life.

 Get the very best of LovePanky straight to your inbox!